This app will stop working on 3rd April 2017. But you can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 Libya, Syria and Israel's election.
 Presented by David Eades.

-4/5 Sparkling classic about an Edinburgh school teacher.
+4/5 Gerda Stevenson reads Muriel Spark's much-loved classic.
 Mr Lloyd paints the Brodie girls.

 3/4 Shedtown continues into surreal seaside chaos as it hits the headlines.